 Quartz or Engineered Stone

-When you’re buying quartz, you have to remember is an engineered material prepared with a combination of 90% crushed minerals/stones and 10% of pigments, polymers, or resins.
+When you’re buying quartz, you have to remember it is an engineered material prepared with a combination of 90% crushed minerals/stones and 10% of pigments, polymers, or resins.
 This mixture is then subjected to high pressure and compressed into thin slabs.

 On average, quartz countertop costs around $120 to $200 per square foot.
 For enthusiasts of modern bathroom countertop materials, it is a highly recommended choice.
 It is durable and available in a wide range of patterns and colors, often closely resembling natural stone.
 Due to its non-porous nature, it is easy to maintain and does not require any resealing.